wawiesel/BootsOnTheGround/README.rst

 - Spdlog_ -- fast, versatile logging [C++]
 - ZLib_ -- compession/decompression algorithm [C++]

-Take a look at Testing123_ for an example of how to use BOTG_.
+Take a look at Testing123_ for an example of how to use BOTG_ or further into the rabbit hole see Template123_ for a simple skeleton project that uses Testing123_ for unit testing.

 Downloads
 ---------